vookimedlo/alfred-say-you-say-me/README.md

 ![Alfred filtered voice menu screenshot](doc/images/alfred-sayyousayme-screenshot_2018-04-03_20.52.14.png?raw=true "")

 There is another variable you could set.
-It's a `buggy_voices_filter` variable, which contains list of buggy voices.
+It's a `buggy_voices_filter` variable, which contains a list of buggy voices.
 Currently, there is a [problem][3] in the Apple Synthetisation Daemon and some voices can stuck it.
 At the moment, only the `en_us - Alex` voice is added there.
+Again, list is a regular expression.

 [1]: https://www.alfredapp.com/